ssamjh/Wizarr-ResetPassword/README.md

 When a user submits their username or email, this page:
 1. Looks them up via the Wizarr API
 2. Requests a password reset token from Wizarr
-3. Sends the reset link to the user's email via [Brevo](https://www.brevo.com/)
+3. Sends the reset link to the user's email via [Brevo](https://www.brevo.com/) or any SMTP server

 Includes configurable bot protection (Cloudflare Turnstile, hCaptcha, Google reCAPTCHA v2/v3, or none), validated server-side so the check can't be bypassed by removing it from the frontend.